rqtl/qtl2/pages/prep_do_data.md

 column that contains the cross information (`"ngen"` for number of generations, for cross type `"do"`).

-Note that it's sometimes useful to create chromosome-specific control files, for the case that you want to just load one chromosome worth of data.
+It's sometimes useful to create chromosome-specific control files, for the case that you want to just load one chromosome worth of data.
 You can do this by first defining `chr` to be a single value, e.g. `chr <- "1"`.
 You can then use exactly the same